My Books about Teaching Science

-Ends Not Means: The Axiology* of Place-Based Education
+Ends Not Means: The Value of Place-based Education

-“Ends Not Means,” my presentation at the 2021 Geological Society of America session on “Best Practices in Place-Based Education.” describes how Oregon students combined art, science, and community engagement in their study of Oregon’s geologic past.
+“Ends Not Means,” is my presentation at the 2021 Geological Society of America session on “Best Practices in Place-Based Education” I describe how Oregon students combined art, science, and community engagement in their study of Oregon’s geologic past.
 Click on the shovel-tusked pachyderm to access the presentation.
-The image is from the film, The John Day Fossil Beds: Impressions from the Past, part of the John Day Fossil Beds National Monument Horse Fossil Study Kit.
+The image is from the film, The John…

 Deep Respect for the Present Moment